Shyamkrishna Balganesh Joins Columbia Law School Faculty

 Balganesh went on to the National Law School of India University, a Rhodes Scholarship at Oxford, and Yale Law School, where he met his wife, Irene Lu, then a graduate student at the university.
 He clerked for the Supreme Court of India and held a Bigelow Fellowship at the University of Chicago.
 (Along the way, he set aside a budding career in competitive table tennis; he has already given his 2½-year-old son, Marky, a paddle.)

 “Old ideas grow more and more relevant as new technologies emerge,” he says.
-“That process of fitting and adapting the old world to the new is what excites me.”
+“The process of fitting and adapting the old world to the new is what excites me.”

 A summer associateship at a New York law firm made clear to him his heart lay in legal academia, when despite the excitement of working on a patent case at trial, he found himself wanting to pursue legal research that went far beyond the demands of the case.
 “I began realizing that writing and researching were more exciting than practicing,” he says. “‘There’s a difference between the bloodsport of the law and the magic of the law,’” he says, quoting the advice of one of the firm’s partners.
 “It’s the magic of the law that captivated me.”